 As you can see, if you are average with your retirement savings, you probably aren’t saving enough.
 Even though many workers claim that they contribute to their retirement plans, the reality is that they probably aren’t setting aside enough.

 When you think that most workers have less than $25,000 in savings and investments (not including primary residence value and defined benefit plans), and when you consider that even among those who are 55+ only 22% of workers have at least $250,000 in savings and investments, it becomes clear that you probably aren’t saving enough money for the future.

 In fact, you would be hard pressed to find someone between the ages of 35 and 44 with more than $50,000 set aside (29%).
 If you are almost 45, and you only have $50,000 in savings and investments, chances are that you aren’t going to hit your retirement goals by the time you’re 60 if all you contribute is $100 a month.
-According to the compound interest calculator from Money Chimp, you’d actually need to contribute $1,000 a month just to have more than $460,000 in your account (assuming a 7% annual rate, and not considering taxes).
+According to a compound interest calculator, you’d actually need to contribute $1,000 a month just to have more than $460,000 in your account (assuming a 7% annual rate, and not considering taxes).